dotnet/android/Documentation/guides/BuildProcess.md

 `Resource.designer.cs` file, which provides access to Android resources.

+-   **AndroidAapt2CompileExtraArgs** &ndash; Specifies additional
+    command-line options to pass to the **aapt2 compile** command when processing Android assets and resources.

+    Added in Xamarin.Android 9.1.

--   **AndroidResgenExtraArgs** &ndash; Specifies additional command-line options to pass to the **aapt** command when processing Android assets and resources.
+-   **AndroidAapt2LinkExtraArgs** &ndash; Specifies additional
+    command-line options to pass to the **aapt2 link** command when processing Android assets and resources.

--   **AndroidResgenFile** &ndash; Specifies the name of the Resource file to generate.
-The default template sets this to `Resource.designer.cs`.

--   **MonoAndroidResourcePrefix** &ndash; Specifies a *path prefix* that is removed from the start of filenames with a Build action of `AndroidResource`.
-This is to allow changing where resources are located.

-    The default value is `Resources`.
-Change this to `res` for the Java project structure.
+    Added in Xamarin.Android 9.1.

 -   **AndroidExplicitCrunch** &ndash; If you are building an app with a very large number of local drawables, an initial build (or rebuild)